HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/install_pers_offers_portlet.md

 ## Compiling and packaging the Pers_offers project

-Refer to the following steps to compile and package the Pers_offers project in VSC.
+Refer to the following steps to compile and package the Pers_offers project in VSCode.

 1. Clone the **[Personalization development sample (Pers_Offers)](https://github.com/HCL-TECH-SOFTWARE/DX-Personalization-Development-Sample){target="_blank"}** git repository using the following command: